 Wild Bunch Action Shooting offers the following categories.
 The two basic categories always offered are Modern and Traditional.
 These two categories are open categories and can be shot by men, women, and juniors of all ages.
-At the match director's discretion, there are two additional categories recognized by SASS as main match categories.
-Teddy Roosevelt and Doughboy.
-Additionally, at the match director's discretion, all categories may be further divided into Junior boy/girl (Junior category is 16 years of age and under), Ladies categories, and Senior categories (Senior category is 65 years of age and older).
-Age, gender, and residency are all to be confirmed/determined by the declaration on the individual's state issued ID.
-It is the Match Director's decision as to which of the additional categories are offered, and based upon the number of entries, which of the additional expansion categories will be honored. \Parental/Guardian consent and supervision is required for any competitor under the age of 18.
+At the match director's discretion, there are two additional categories recognized by SASS as main match categories- Teddy Roosevelt and Doughboy.
+Additionally, at the match director's discretion, all categories may be further divided into Junior boy/girl (Junior category is 16 years of age and under), Ladies categories (Ladies categories are restricted to biological (at birth) females only), and Senior categories (Senior category is 65 years of age and older).

+It is the Match Director's decision as to which of the additional categories are offered, and based upon the number of entries, which of the additional expansion categories will be honored.
+Parental/Guardian consent and supervision is required for any competitor under the age of 18.